American Psychosis: Chris Hedges

 “The comparison between totalitarianism and psychosis is not incidental,” the psychiatrist Joost A.M.
 Meerloo wrote in his book “The Rape of the Mind: The Psychology of Thought Control, Menticide, and Brainwashing.”
 “Delusional thinking inevitably creeps into every form of tyranny and despotism.
 Unconscious backward forces come into action.
 Evil powers from the archaic past return.
 An automatic compulsion to go on to self-destruction develops, to justify one mistake with a new one; to enlarge and expand the vicious pathological circle becomes the dominating end of life.
 The frightened man, burdened by a culture he does not understand, retreats into the brute’s fantasy of limitless power in order to cover up the vacuum inside himself.
 This fantasy starts with the leaders and is later taken over by the masses they oppress.”

 The lies fly out of the White House like flocks of pigeons: Donald Trump’s election victory was a landslide.
 He had the largest inauguration crowds in American history.
 Three million to 5 million undocumented immigrants voted illegally.
 Climate change is a hoax.
 Vaccines cause autism.
 Immigrants are carriers of “[t]remendous infectious disease.”
 The election was rigged—until it wasn’t.
 We don’t know “who really knocked down” the World Trade Center.
 Torture works.
 Mexico will pay for the wall.

-This 70-year-old man with orange-tinted skin and hair that Penn Jillette has likened to “cotton candy made of piss” is, as Trump often reminds us, “very good looking.”
-He knows little of history, politics, law, philosophy, culture or governance but insists “[m]y IQ is one of the highest—and you all know it!
-Please don’t feel so stupid or insecure, it’s not your fault.”
-The mediocrities and half-wits he has installed in his Cabinet, some of whom have vowed to destroy the agencies they are appointed to run, have “by far the highest IQ of any Cabinet ever assembled.”
 Conspiracy theories are fact.
 Scientific facts are conspiracies.
 America will be great again.

+Our new president, a 70-year-old with orange-tinted skin and hair that Penn Jillette has likened to “cotton candy made of piss,” is, as Trump often reminds us, “very good looking.”
+He has almost no intellectual accomplishments—he knows little of history, politics, law, philosophy, art or governance—but insists “[m]y IQ is one of the highest—and you all know it!
+Please don’t feel so stupid or insecure, it’s not your fault.”
+And the mediocrities and half-wits he has installed in his Cabinet have “by far the highest IQ of any Cabinet ever assembled.”

 It is an avalanche of absurdities.